What is ylang ylang essential oil good for? It’s considered an effective antidepressant, antiseptic, antispasmodic and sedative.

 4. Natural Energizer

-There’s many ways that ylang ylang and coconut oil benefit your hair.
-Try massaging ylang ylang into your scalp along with using coconut oil or jojoba oil (or your regular condition) to increase the appearance of healthy, shiny hair.
-It can also be helpful for preventing tangles and dandruff, while also working as a hair loss remedy.
-Some research even shows this combination can kill head lice.
+Healthy hair uses: Try massaging it into your scalp along with using coconut oil or jojoba oil (or your regular condition) to increase the appearance of healthy, shiny hair.

-To prevent poor blood flow or feelings of stress and anxiety that can interfere with healthy digestion, try inhaling ylang ylang, massaging it over the digestive organs or consuming several drops daily.
+To prevent poor blood flow or feelings of stress and anxiety that can interfere with healthy digestion, try inhaling some, massaging it over the digestive organs or consuming several drops daily.

-The 14-hour-long distillation process used to extract ylang ylang oil also impacts its potency and abilities.
+The 14-hour-long distillation process used to extract this oil also impacts its potency and abilities.
 Steam distillation is the preferred method since this preserves the oil’s volatile compounds best.
-And during the long distillation process, the proportion of oil that is extracted first is believed to be the highest quality of the whole batch — often called “ylang ylang complete” or “ylang ylang extra.”
+And during the long distillation process, the proportion of oil that is extracted first is believed to be the highest quality of the whole batch — often called “ylang ylang complete” or “extra.”

 As the distillation process is repeated, lower-grade oil is produced.
 This is the type usually just called “ylang ylang oil” or “cananga oil” that’s used in most fragrant soaps and cleaning product manufacturing.